 5. Explore Recoleta Cemetery

 Argentina is known for its steaks and wine which are a huge part of the culture.
-Dine like the locals do especially in the Palermo area where you’ll find amazing restaurants.
-Bear in mind that most people don’t eat until after 10pm.
+Dine like the locals do in the Palermo area where you’ll find amazing restaurants such as La Cabrera with 24 different cuts of beef.
+Bear in mind that most people don’t eat until after 10pm so check opening times for restaurants if you prefer to dine earlier.

 7. Go on a Buenos Aires Bar Crawl